-Previous studies indicate that university student employees frequently earn a minimum wage.13 Indeed, increases in minimum wage induce employers to switch to student and teenage employees (Lang and Kahn, 1998).
+Previous studies indicate that university student employees frequently earn a minimum wage.16 Indeed, increases in minimum wage induce employers to switch to student and teenage employees (Lang and Kahn, 1998).
 Many university staff also receive minimum wage compensation.
 A survey conducted by the College and University Professional Association for Human Resources of a select set of universities found that in 2018, approximately 15% of technical and paraprofessional staff at universities earned minimum wage (Brantley, 2021).
 Lastly, for undergraduates seeking employment, the minimum wage often determines the wages of alternative sources of employment.

 Some might still question if the wages of undergraduate research assistants are really affected by changes in the minimum wage.
-While our analysis leverages state minimum wage changes, we demonstrate that federal minimum wage changes appear to influence the wages of college students employed by universities by graphing the distribution of these workers' wages before and after a federal minimum wage from \$6.55 in 2008 to \$7.25 in 2009 using nationally representative data from the Current Population Survey (CPS).14 Figure A1 plots the distribution of wages of employees at universities age 18 to 22 in both 2008 in blue and in 2010 in orange.
-Noticeably, the distribution shifts to right in 2010, with a clear decline in employees making below the mandated minimum wage level.
+While our analysis leverages state minimum wage changes, we demonstrate that federal minimum wage changes appear to influence the wages of college students employed by universities by graphing the distribution of these workers' wages before and after a federal minimum wage from \$6.55 in 2008 to \$7.25 in 2009 using nationally representative data from the Current Population Survey (CPS).17 Figure A1 plots the distribution of wages of employees at universities age 18 to 22 in both 2008 in blue and in 2010 in orange.
+Noticeably, the distribution shifts to right in 2010, with a clear decline in employees making below the mandated minimum wage.
+In addition, the distribution in 2010 shows bunching at or near the new mandated minimum wage level.
 This figure demonstrates that mandated minimum wage laws-even if those laws do not always cover undergraduate employees-still influence the wages paid to undergraduate research assistants.